10 Steps to Take Before Becoming a Travel Nurse

 As a first-time traveler, especially, you want to find a recruiter who is able and willing to walk you through the process from start to finish and properly educate you on what to expect.
 Suppose you’re speaking with recruiters, and they seem more interested in getting you to fill out their application and submit you to their jobs right away.
 They aren’t taking the time to get to know you and what YOUR needs and interests are.
 In those cases, you’re talking to the wrong recruiters.
 Plain and simple.

-I’ve written a blog (check it out here) that I’d highly encourage you to read.
+I’ve written a blog about finding the right travel nurse recruiter that I’d highly encourage you to read.
 It gives you suggestions of things you should be asking your recruiters during those initial phases.

 Of course, you also want to make sure that the agency itself is a good fit.
 They should have what you’re looking for as far as preferred positions, benefits, pay, housing, etc. Give some thought to what will be the highest priorities for you when choosing agencies.
 Express those priorities to the recruiters so they can focus on them.